quickkennedy/mods/tf2/no contracker/readme.md

-replaces stat clocks on strange decorated weapons with a blank model.
-SHOULD work in casual, but no guarentees.
+replaces contracker with blank model